SarahAKhan/sarah-hydejack/_projects/floater.md

 Floater GUI
 {:.figcaption}

-Our team name was "The Vikings" and our floater was named the "Thorpedo".
-The pixelart graphic assets for the GUI were created using generative AI.
+Our team name was "The Vikings"; the pixelart graphic assets for the GUI were created using generative AI.